 Are you interested in learning how to become a mixologist but aren't sure where to start?
-Maybe you're a beginner who wants to learn how to make cocktails, or an experienced bartender looking to polish your skills.
+Maybe you're a beginner who wants to learn how to make cocktails-perhaps for National Cocktail Day, or an experienced bartender looking to polish your skills with types of rum.

 Either way, there are many options available for you.
 It's not even necessary to leave your home to learn mixology from an expert.